Helenology/helenology.github.io/_teaching/2024-spring-TA.md

 This is a course named《学术思想与学术写作》 or *Acamedmic Writing*.
 I helped six master students to draft, revise, and polish their articles.
-My TA partners including [ Jamesyu420](https://github.com/Jamesyu420), [jinlinqishichizhongwu](https://github.com/jinlinqishichizhongwu), [Shi12056](https://github.com/Shi12056), and others.
+My TA partners are [ Jamesyu420](https://github.com/Jamesyu420), [jinlinqishichizhongwu](https://github.com/jinlinqishichizhongwu), [Shi12056](https://github.com/Shi12056), and others.